-Basically making your posts easy for people to find on Google.
-Of course Google isn’t the only search engine, but it is the most used by far, so that’s what we’ll focus on.
+Basically making your blog posts and/or website easy for people to find on Google.
+Of course, Google isn’t the only search engine, but it is the most widely used by far, so that’s what we’ll focus on.

 When you write a blog post or have content on your website, you will naturally have words and phrases that are central to your post or business.
 These are the words and phrases that people searching on Google for websites like yours will be typing in the search bar.

-These are called keywords and keyword phrases.
+These are called keywords, keyword phrases, or search terms.

 So you know what those words and phrases are for your blog post or website.
 If you don’t, coming up with those is where to start in your DIY SEO tools quest.